mcc5635/Week0--Hello-World/README.md

 # Hello-World

+We will be using Github to handle code submission, review, etc. in PM520.
 A way of testing that cloning/committing/pushing is working for you

 Here are the first two lines of a popular English nursery rhyme:

-1. Mary had a little lamb.
-2. It's fleece was white as snow.
+1. Ring-a-ring o' roses,
+2. A pocket full of posies,

 ...[next 2 lines go here]...

 3.
 4.

 Your job is to Google the next two lines of this nursery rhyme.
+(You may find some interesting chit-chat aobut the origina of the nursery rhyme - the story I was told at school in the 1970s now seems to have been de-bunked).

 Then add the third line by directly editing this file on Github.
 Then add the fourth line by cloning this repository using Rstudio, updating the markdown file (Readme.md) and then pushing it back onto Github.